NatLibFi/FinGreyLit/README.md

 * text can be successfully extracted from the cover pages containing metadata
 * published in DSpace in 2020-2023, with the original publication date between 2012-2023
 * at most 200 documents from the same collection (though in practice much less)
+* has a primary language (documents with parallel text in multiple languages are excluded)

 The harvesting resulted in approximately 7000 documents.